ketan-jamdar/Design-and-Verification-of-8-bit-Microcontroller-Verilog-HDL-/README.md

      ```text
      SR = ALU.Status
      ```
-The transitions can be simplified using enable port of corresponding registers, e.g. assign ALU.Out to Acc at every clock rising edge if Acc.E is set to 1.
+The transitions can be simplified using enable port of corresponding registers, e.g. assign ALU.
+Out to Acc at every clock rising edge if Acc.E is set to 1.
 Such control signals as Acc.E are generated as a boolean function of both current state and the current instruction.

 ## Verification Strategy